Vilax/ScipionTomoTutorial_HIV/celullarEnvTutorial.md

 We want to hear from you!
 Any comment, question, or complaints regarding this tutorial, the use of Scipion can be sent to the next email: scipion@cnb.csic.es.

-We also have a discord server where a cryoEM/ET community is active and in touch daily, please send us an email to scipion@cnb.csic.es to get an invitation.
+We also have a discord server where a cryoEM/ET community is active and in touch daily, please send us an email to get an invitation.

 # References